manuel-QA-portfolio/qa-automation/README.md

 ## 📌 Notes

 - All examples are adapted from real projects and fully anonymized.
-- Test scenarios are written in English and will be added progressively.
+- Refactored from actual projects; fully anonymized.
+- Written test scenario: English, and more to come along the way.
-- This portfolio is intended to demonstrate technical understanding, structure, and design of automated tests in professional environments.
+- This portfolio will present technical understanding, construction, and design of automated tests in real professional environments.

 ## 🚀 How to Explore